ericsonga/APCSAReview/_sources/Unit2-Using-Objects/Exercises.rst

    :answer_e: It will give a compile-time error
    :correct: b
    :feedback_a: This would be correct if it was System.out.println(13 + 5 + 3), but the 13 is a string.
    :feedback_b: This is string concatenation.
-When you apprend a number to a string it get turned into a string and processing is from left to right.
+When you append a number to a string it get turned into a string and processing is from left to right.
    :feedback_c: You can append a number to a string in Java.
 It turns the number into a string and then appends the second string to the first string.
    :feedback_d: This would be correct if it was System.out.println("13" + (5 + 3)), but the 5 is turned into a string and appended to the 13 and then the same is done with the 3.
    :feedback_e: You can append a number to a string in Java.
 It will compile.